tsouche/learn-docker/tutorial.md

 From now on, you can use docker run and run your app on any machine with this command `docker run -p 4000:80 username/repository:tag`.

-So in our case `$ docker run -p 4000:80 account/get-started:part2`.
+So in our case `docker run -p 4000:80 account/get-started:part2`.
 If the image isn’t available locally on the machine, Docker pulls it from the repository:

 ```
-code/$ docker run -p 4000:80 account/get-started:part2
+tuto@laptop:~$ docker run -p 4000:80 account/get-started:part2
 Unable to find image 'account/get-started:part2' locally
 part2: Pulling from account/get-started
 10a267c67f42: Already exists